 NEXT UP ON this.

 It was an opportunity to explore a range of courses in the military.
 ‘My graduation as Private Bowden gave me a great sense of personal achievement and pride to be part of my country’s professional Defence Force,’ Elliot says.
-Being physically and mentally challenged made Elliot aware of just how much he was capable of.
+Being pushed both physically and mentally made Elliot aware of just how much he was capable of.
 ‘I believed I should aspire to pathways and roles with greater potential for leadership opportunities,’ he explains.
 In 2012 he enrolled in an undergraduate degree in health at La Trobe’s regional health school in Bendigo.

 But it wasn’t until 2013 that a strong career desire emerged.
 After applying for volunteering opportunities with International Volunteers HQ and gaining experience working in a Tibetan orphanage, his perspective sharpened.
 ‘I immersed myself in the culture, living with and perhaps inadvisably, eating with the children at the orphanage.
 My resulting ill health provided me with a patient’s perspective of the Nepali health care system,’ Elliot explains.
 It was this first-hand experience of a developing nation’s health care system that made him think critically about the economic requirements involved in delivering health care on a large scale.